manojpanta/RailesEngine/README.md

 Rails Engine is the first project for Back-End Engineering Module 3 at Turing School of Software and Design.This was a solo project.

-The purpose of the project include :
+The purposes of building this project include:

 * Learn how to to build Single-Responsibility controllers to provide a well-designed and versioned API.